pure-english/pure-english.github.io/docs/writs/the-great-dictator/index.md

 In the 17th Heading of Hallow Luck it is written: “the Kingdom of God is within man” - not one man nor a set of men, but in all men!
 In you!
-You, the folk have the might - the might to make sares.
-The might to make happiness!
-You, the folk, have the might to make this life free and lovely, to make this life a wonderful sithe.
+You, the folk have the strength - the strength to make sares.
+The strength to make happiness!
+You, the folk, have the strength to make this life free and lovely, to make this life a wonderful sithe.

-Then - in the name of folkdom - let us note that might - let us all come together.
+Then - in the name of folkdom - let us note that strength - let us all come together.
 Let us fight for a new world - a rightminded world that will give men an opening to work - that will give youth a tomorrow and old lifetime a soundness.
 By the oath of these things, wildmen have risen to leadership.
 But